Dave-Sterry/ToDoList/README.md

 ## Description

-_A simple To Do List website to learn about Constructor and Prototype methods"
+_A simple To Do List website to learn about Constructor and Prototype method_

 The site can be viewed [here](insert gh pages link)